massimocaprinali/cloud-foundry-public/liberty-installFeatures.md

    You can install multiple features by specifying additional features names separated by spaces.
    {: tip}

-1. Push your app to {{site.data.keyword.cloud_notm}}, using the `-p` parameter to specify the application's root directory.
+1. Push your app to {{site.data.keyword.cloud_notm}}, using the `-p` option to specify the app's root directory.

    For example, run the following command to push your app:
    ```
-   ibmcloud cf push myApp -p /<path-to-application>
+   ibmcloud cf push myApp -p /<path-to-app>
    ```
    {: codeblock}

-1. Verify that the feature installed successfully by viewing the application's recent log.
+1. Verify that the feature installed successfully by viewing the app's recent log.

    For example, run the following command to display the log:
    ```